onwordi/JACC/README.md

 - For testing: run npm test (Database testing need additional credentials)

 ## :ok_woman: User journey
+1. User goes to the website and sees a **Welcome User page**

+2. User clicks on [ Add to list ] button

+3. User see the **Shopping List page**
+  a) User will see a **form** with the following fields: Item, Quantity, Approx Price, to add their data
+  b) User will submit form

+4. User will be taken to **Current list page** to view the whole list
+  a) There will be a button [ Add more items ] to add more items

+5. User will be taken back to Shopping list page to add more

+6. All pages will have a link to the Home page

 ## :bulb: What we worked on
 :heavy_check_mark: Day 1